murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 - Create a unique circumstance to fix an issue or solve a problem
 - Bypass a situation that could normally require you to make a Save
 - Bypass a situation that could normally require you to have a specific skill or resource
-- Hinder of aid actions of others
+- Hinder or aid actions of others
 - Deal damage (*d8*, or *d6 Blast*) to targets that are *Engaged* or *Near*
 	- Or: deal direct Quality Loss (*d4*) if the target fails a Save